Tokyo: Top 10 Places for the Anime Fan

 In addition to exploring the gold mine that is Takeshita Doori, be sure to hit up Omotesando (表参道), home of Kiddy Land, a large toy shop specializing at tugging at your nostalgic heart strings with items spanning the likes of Disney, Ghibli, Gundam, “Dragonball”, “Sailor Moon”, and various brand characters such as Hello Kitty, Rilakkuma, and Gudetama.

 TIP: If you’re planning to hit several of this list’s recommended spots in a day, I highly recommend going to Ghibli in the morning.
 Follow that up with Harajuku, and then Shibuya.
 Works like a charm every time.
-Another great time to go to Harajuku is Sunday morning when the Harajuku girls are out at the Jingu Bashi/Bridge (神宮橋).
+Another great time to go to Harajuku is Sunday morning.
+This is when the Harajuku girls are out at the Jingu Bashi/Bridge (神宮橋).
 Around that time they’ll be decked out in their latest fashion finds in the Lolita and Visual Kei undergrounds.
 (Be prepared, they may ask for money if you take their picture).

 TIP #2: The bridge where you’ll find a number of these girls also leads to the Meiji Shrine (明治神宮), the largest Shinto Shrine in Tokyo and though it is not related to anime or manga, it is definitely worth a visit.